 Fosters are the Heart of Rescue

 Without you, we couldn’t operate.
 You provide a safe landing for a shelter dog, or a dog who has just lost its home.
-All this for the love of the breed.
 The need for foster homes has never been greater.
 Without them, we have to turn away Dobermans in need at the county shelters and from private surrenders.
 Contact us now to learn more (our team will give you a call!) or read through common questions below.
 You can even get a head start now with the online foster application.
 (Please note, this is not the adoption application, it is only for fosters.
 Please visit our adoption page if you are interested in adoption.)

 What do I get out of it?
 A lot more than you think: